Best Folding Camping Tables in 2023

 Read the reviews for guidance or test it at the store before purchasing.
 (We already know that the GCI Outdoor Slim Fold takes hardly any time at all to set up.)

-Hardiness: Well, what's the point in spending your money on a product that will only crash and burn after a few uses?
-Really, this is never a good idea.
-If you are smart, you already know that you get what you pay for and if you get a cheap camp table, likely it's not going to last very long.
+If you are smart, you already know that you get what you pay for and if you get a cheap camp table, it's not going to last very long.

 Wood is also ok, though heavier and less durable for a portable folding table.
-It might require more maintenance.
+It will require more maintenance.